 Through the hustle and bustle, you can see the quaint little fountain in the center of the enchanting square.
-This watering hole, was heavily inspired by the charismatic carved motif found on the St. George’s Fountain, in Rothenburg Germany.
+This watering hole, was inspired by the charismatic carved motif of the St. George’s Fountain, in Rothenburg Germany.

 The film takes place during the rise of the Rococo style period.
 The delicate designs of Rococo swept palaces across Europe, and began to peak the interests of the French middle class.
 It was during this period, that home furnishings became more accessible to common people for the first time in history.
 The French middle class, known as the ‘Bourgeoisie’ enjoyed home decor pieces inspired by whatever was fashionable in French palaces.

 At the time, mechanical clocks and trinkets were the all the rage among European aristocracy, and were exchanged as gifts among the crowns.

 In the film, Belle’s father Maurice is an inventor, who specializes in these fanciful miniature creations.
 Inside Belle’s home you can see Maurice’s quaint little workshop, filled with items to sell at Parisienne markets.